Sydney Football Stadium (1988): Background

 Prior to its construction, major events were usually held at the Sydney Cricket Ground (SCG), as it was the largest stadium in Sydney.
 Although it was used many times for such events, the SCG's oval shape meant it was not ideal for sports like soccer, rugby league and rugby union that require a rectangular field.

-Sydney Football Stadium was built upon the former Sydney Sports Ground in Moore Park, and the former SCG No 2 adjacent to the existing SCG.
-Both were owned by the Sydney Cricket Ground Trust.
-It was built by Civil & Civic and officially opened by Premier Barrie Unsworth on 24 January 1988.
+The SFS was built upon the former Sydney Sports Ground in Moore Park, and the former SCG No 2 adjacent to the existing SCG.
+Both were owned by the Sydney Cricket & Sports Ground Trust.
+Designed by Cox Architecture, engineered by Ove Arup & Partners and built by Civil & Civic, it was officially opened by Premier Barrie Unsworth on 24 January 1988.
 The first sporting event was a rugby league match between the Eastern Suburbs Roosters and St George Dragons on 4 March 1988.